himanigupta03/security-cloud-server-admn-project/README.md

 # Expense Tracker

-An application where we can add our daily income and express.
+An application where we can add our daily income and expense .
 If you are interested in our project, click on this Live URL [https://himanigupta.wmdd4950.com/](https://himanigupta.wmdd4950.com/)